platformsh/platformsh-docs/docs/src/guides/laravel/deploy/octane.md

 composer require laravel/octane
 ```

-Make sure to clear the cache on relevant Platform.sh environments afterwards.
+Then make sure to clear the cache on all relevant Platform.sh environments.

 ``` bash
 php artisan optimize:clear
 ```

-The default web server should be overriden by a [custom start command](../../../languages/php/_index.md#alternate-start-commands).
-Octane should listen the TCP socket.
+Override the default web server with a [custom start command](../../../languages/php/_index.md#alternate-start-commands).
+Octane should listen on a TCP socket.

 ```yaml {location=".platform.app.yaml"}
 web: